Staff Data

 - Interview details for all applicants, whether successful or not

-We process this information on the grounds that ‘processing is necessary for the performance of a contract to which the data subject is party’ (GDPR Article 6)
+We process this information under the UK GDPR on the grounds that ‘processing is necessary for the performance of a contract to which the data subject is party’

 We keep records in line with the provisions set out in our Records Management Policy and the legal requirements of employment law and the Limitation Act.